 - Ambiguity, silence, or pre-ticked boxes and inactivity to cancel on the part of the customer is not defined as consent.
 Further, individuals must explicitly and actively opt-in for the use, processing management, and storage of their personal data.

 - Separate and specific permission needs to be obtained for individually specified processing activities.
-Which means organizations need to be specific about how the individual’s data is going to be used when the consent is being obtained.
+This means organizations need to be specific about how the individual’s data is going to be used when the consent is being obtained.

 - All the relevant details related to the data controller, including contact details, must be readily available to the individual.